ESA-EarthCODE/documentation/pages/Technical Documentation/Platforms/EDC.md

-# Euro Data Cube
+# Euro Data Cube (EDC) EOxHub Workspaces
 :::warning 🛠️ Page Under Development
 Content is being actively developed and updated for this page.
 EarthCODE's documentation is a living document and will be continuously updated with detailed reviews.
 :::
-Find out more at: https://eurodatacube.com/documentation
+Find out more at: https://eurodatacube.com

 ## **Earth Observation Information Factory**
-Euro Data Cube is your **one-stop-shop for EO**, offering a comprehensive range of Earth Observation (EO) and derived data products in one place.
+Euro Data Cube (EDC) is your **one-stop-shop for EO**, offering a comprehensive range of Earth Observation (EO) and derived data products in one place.
 It enables you to:
 - **Analyze events or phenomena** from multiple perspectives.
 - Access **multiple data sources** and compare or correlate variables simultaneously.
 - **Customize your data pipeline** to suit specific needs.